ImSuMyatNoe/100-Days-Of-ML-Challenge/README.md

 > Read Some of the Deep Learning Model and Transfer Learning.
 > Moreover I've doing some of the courses in the DataCamp.
 > No Code For Today.
+> Do Some web scraping with python 3.
+> The bad news is the data I've been collecting from the website is Http request is forbideen.